sourabhhegde/Traffic-data-prediction/README.md

 # Traffic-data-prediction
 Overview
-This repository contains a Jupyter Notebook (Sourabh_hegde (2).ipynb) along with a dataset (Train_df - Train_df.csv) used to demonstrate a complete workflow for data analysis and visualization.
+This repository contains a Jupyter Notebook (Sourabh_hegde.ipynb) along with a dataset (Train_df - Train_df.csv) used to demonstrate a complete workflow for data analysis and visualization.

 Contents
 Dataset: